Dblply21/weather-dashboard/README.md

-About
-Weather Dashboard is an application that provides a single-day and five-day weather forecast based on the geographical location of the city that is requested.
-The user must input a city in order to receive weather updates.
+Weather Dashboard is an application that provides a single-day and five-day forecast based on geographical location is requested.
+A city must be searched to produce results.

 Published at
 https://dblply21.github.io/weather-dashboard/